honzikv/kiv-ds-semester-proj/ex03/README.md

 The API is documented using OpenAPI which is exposed on the `/docs` endpoint.
 For example, the documentation for the first node can be accessed here http://localhost:5001/docs.

+The root node always contains additional endpoints to check the structure of the tree and the nodes in the system.
 ![](openapi.png)